 Doctors ask about conditions that increase risk of disorders that cause weakness.
-For example, They ask people whether they have high blood pressure and atherosclerosis (which increase the risk of stroke) or have traveled to area whether Lyme disease is common.
+For example, they ask people whether they have high blood pressure and atherosclerosis (which increase the risk of stroke) or have traveled to an area where Lyme disease is common.

 People are asked about symptoms that suggest fatigue Fatigue Fatigue is when a person feels a strong need to rest and has so little energy that starting and sustaining activity is difficult.
 Fatigue is normal after physical exertion, prolonged stress... read more or another problem, rather than true muscle weakness.
 Fatigue tends to cause more general symptoms than true muscle weakness, and fatigue does not follow a particular pattern.
 That is, it is present all the time and affects the whole body.
 People with true muscle weakness often report difficulty doing specific tasks, and the weakness follows a pattern (for example, becomes worse after walking).

-Doctors ask about recent or current disorders that commonly cause fatigue, such as any recent severe illness or a mood disorder (such as depression Depression A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+Doctors ask about recent or current disorders that commonly cause fatigue, such as any recent severe illness or a mood disorder (such as depression Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
 It may follow a recent... read more ).